Dynamical localization and slow dynamics in quasiperiodically-driven quantum systems

+We look forward to our work inspiring ways to host non-equilibrium phases of matter such as time quasi-crystals~\cite{dumitrescu2018logarithmic,zhao2021random}.
+In general, it would be intriguind to explore the possibility of using quasiperiodic electric field drive to manipulate the properties of quantum systems in the same spirit as a periodic drive.
+In the future, it will be interesting to see features like coherent/incoherent destruction of Wannier-Stark localization~\cite{holthaus1995ac,bhakuni2019effect}, super-Bloch oscillations~\cite{kudo2011theoretical,longhi2012correlated}, and the effect of long-range interaction in such systems.

 We are grateful to the High Performance Computing(HPC) facility at IISER Bhopal, where large-scale calculations in this project were run.
-We acknowledge QuSpin package~\cite{10.21468/SciPostPhys.2.1.003,10.21468/SciPostPhys.7.2.020} for help in the numerical exact-diagonalization.
+We acknowledge QuSpin package~\cite{weinberg2017quspin,weinberg2019quspin} for help in the numerical exact-diagonalization.
 V.T is grateful to DST-INSPIRE for her PhD fellowship.
 A.S acknowledges financial support from SERB via the grant (File Number: CRG/2019/003447), and from DST via the DST-INSPIRE Faculty Award [DST/INSPIRE/04/2014/002461].
+We thank Arnab Das for helpful comments.

 \ifarXiv \foreach \x in {1,...,\numbersupplementpages} {

 \includepdf[pages={\x,{}}]{\supplementfilename.pdf} } \fi